Our Store, Our Story

 We are curators of handmade art collected from Mexico and Beyond.

 In 1939, Roberto Vega open his Vega's Curios and Antiques on Avenida Guerrero in Nuevo Laredo, Mexico.
-He was stylish and impeccable man with an excellent eye for collecting quality merchandise; a tradition that we still pride ourselves on in carrying out till this day.
+He was a stylish and an impeccable man with an excellent eye for collecting quality merchandise; a tradition that still exists.

 Right Place, Right Time